NOAA-OWP/ngen/doc/REALIZATION_CONFIGURATION.md

   * `params` must be a list that holds key-value pairs
 * `forcing`
   * key-value object with keys for `file_pattern` and `path` that define the default CSV file pattern and path for the input forcings relative to the executable directory

-The `global` key-value object *may* contain an `output_root` key for a user-defined root output directory for nexus and catchment outputs.

 ```
 "global": {